JaskRendix/alphacam-patch-matcher/README.md

 - `butterfly`
 - `serve` (API server)

+CLI commands support:

+- diagnostics
+- configurable hole radius
+- DXF/SVG scale and units
+- JSON input and output

 ### **API**
-An optional FastAPI server that mirrors the CLI functionality.
+A FastAPI server that mirrors the CLI functionality.
+Endpoints support diagnostics, hole radius, scale, and units.

 ---

 ## **What this project does not include**

-The following Alphacam‑specific elements are intentionally excluded:
+The following Alphacam‑specific elements are excluded:

 - COM automation (`Drw`, `Geo`, `App`)
 - VB6 UI forms